lukas-judith/interview-assistant/README.md

-# Oral Examiner
+# Interview Assistant

 This code was written in preparation for an oral examination during my postgraduate studies at Heidelberg University.
-The program simulates an oral exam, using lists of questions stored in Markdown (.md) files.
+The program simulates an interview or oral exam, using lists of questions stored in Markdown (.md) files.
 Proper formatting of the questions is illustrated in the example file *questions.md*.
 Questions appear in randomized order.
 Current progress of an exam can be saved at any time, so that it can be resumed later.